sahibbedi/coinbaseinstitutionalstrategychallenge-submission-sahibbedi/README.md

 streamlit run btcbasis.py

 Option 2: Test in Google Colab (Text-Based Backup)
 If you just want to test the math and data pipelines without setting up a local web environment, use the included Colab notebook.
+Link: https://colab.research.google.com/github/sahibbedi/btcbasisdashboard-sahibbbedi/blob/main/BTCBasisDashboard.ipynb

 Open the .ipynb file in this repository via Google Colab.